 Wild birds also enjoy munching on a hopper from time to time.
 In the summer, see if you can encourage these birds to frequent your garden in search of grasshoppers.
 The best way to do this is to add posts, trellises, and other vertical structures for them to sit on while they survey the garden.

-Many gardeners think that grasshoppers and locusts are the exact same bug.
+A. Many gardeners think that grasshoppers and locusts are the exact same bug.
 All locusts are grasshoppers, but not all grasshoppers are locusts.
-It's kind of like how all rectangles are squares, but not all squares are rectangles.
+It’s kind of like how all squares are rectangles, but not all rectangles are squares.

 Many commercial strawberry farmers have good results with either the garlic spray or hot pepper wax spray that i mentioned above.
 While it’s true that grasshoppers won’t actually eat the berries, they can decimate the leaves, which will severely inhibit the yield of your strawberry plants.